Which of the following statements about the erosion versus caries processes is false?

 B. less apparent

-The severity of erosive acid attacks depends on which of the following factors?
+The severity of erosive attacks depends on all of the following, EXCEPT ____________.

 B. titratable acidity